 Precision and Limitations: Implant Types and Placement

-- No visible scars on the breast
+- No scarring on the breasts

 Silicone vs. Saline Implants